SamuelIbanga5/alx-system_engineering-devops/0x07-networking_basics/README.md

 2. MAC and IP Address
 	- [2-MAC_and_IP_address](https://github.com/SamuelIbanga5/alx-system_engineering-devops/blob/master/0x07-networking_basics/2-MAC_and_IP_address): Media Access Control (MAC) is known as the unique identifier of a Network Interface while an IP address is known as the unique identifier of a computer on the internet.
 3. UDP and TCP
-	- [3-UDP_and_TCP](): User Datagram Protocol (UDP) is a protocol used by apps to deliver a faster stream of information by doing away with error-checking while Transmission Control Protocol (TCP) is a protocol that provides apps a way to deliver (and receive) an ordered and error-checked stream of information packets over the network.
+	- [3-UDP_and_TCP](https://github.com/SamuelIbanga5/alx-system_engineering-devops/blob/master/0x07-networking_basics/3-UDP_and_TCP): User Datagram Protocol (UDP) is a protocol used by apps to deliver a faster stream of information by doing away with error-checking while Transmission Control Protocol (TCP) is a protocol that provides apps a way to deliver (and receive) an ordered and error-checked stream of information packets over the network.
+4. TCP and UDP ports
+	- [4-TCP_and_UDP_ports](): Bash script that displays listening ports showing only listening sockets and showing the PID and name of the program to which each socket belongs